 Making sure that the body heals in its entirety is integrated medicine.
 Integrated medicine is different from standard care because it promotes physical and emotional health for the best quality of life.
 Gynecologic cancer patients should feel assured that the care they receive is focused on healing, building strength, endurance, and peace of mind while battling their illness.

 Integrated cancer care is very important and consists of many components that aid in proper treatment and healing.
 Gynecologic cancer patients should know exactly what they are diagnosed with, the treatment, as well as the side effects.
 Having the education and the information about a specific disease can lessen stress and promote healthiness.
 Also, when women are given access to resources that support their mental, emotional, spiritual and physical health, their entire healing process improves.

-There are several ways to take part in integrated cancer medicine at Long Beach Memorial.
+There are several ways to take part in integrated cancer medicine at Long Beach Medical Center.
 Here are some available options:

 - MemorialCare Todd Cancer Institute’s Ambulatory Infusion Center is designed with a soothing and relaxing atmosphere for patients to feel comfortable within the hospital (i.e., patients can listen to music or receive massages while having treatment)

 - Consultation rooms are outside of the exam rooms for patients to meet with doctors privately or with family/loved ones

 - Patients can visit and speak with not only their primary care physicians, but with hospital pre-op surgeons, clinicians, nurses, fellows, residents and medical students under one roof for treatment and therapy

 - Cancer patients and survivors are encouraged to get involved in support groups and mentorships that foster strong relationships with hospital care teams and other patients (i.e., Women Guiding Women: Cancer Support and Education)

 - Free yoga classes open to cancer patients in the community